nicolaheld24/CloudComputing/README.md

 The shaded band is shaped by seasonal fluctuations in vegetation greenness, showing that NDVI varies within each year as forests transition between dormant and peak growing seasons.

 ##### 2.5.3 Boxplots of monthly NDVIs
 Monthly NDVI distributions for Bavarian forests (April–October, 2013–2025) are visualized using boxplots.
-Each box represents the range, median, and spread of NDVI values for a single year, highlighting inter-annual variability and seasonal trends in forest greenness.
+Each box represents the range, median, and distribution of NDVI values for a single year, where the central line represents the median, the box indicates the interquartile range (IQR), and the whiskers show the broader range of observed values.

 ![Monthly NDVI Boxplots in Bavarian Forests (2013–2025)](results/monthly_boxplots_ndvi_bavaria_forests.png)

+In the figure, the medians generally lie between approximately 0.31 and 0.35, suggesting relatively consistent vegetation greenness across the study period.
+Slightly lower median values are visible in the mid-2010s, while more recent years, particularly 2023–2025, exhibit somewhat higher medians, indicating moderately improved vegetation conditions during the growing season.
+The spread of the boxplots illustrates inter-month variability within each growing season.
+Several years show wider ranges and lower whisker values, implying occasional months with reduced NDVI, which may be associated with short-term environmental stress, phenological differences, or spatial heterogeneity in forest conditions.

 ### 3. Raster Statistics // Pixel-wise Trend Analysis